JosePFs/moodle-filter_tabs/README.md

 Right-to-left support
 ---------------------

-This plugin has not been tested with Moodle's support for right-to-left (RTL) languages.
+This plugin leverages Moodle's support for right-to-left (RTL) languages.
+This support was added as a contribution by nadavkav.
-If you want to use this plugin with a RTL language and it doesn't work as-is, you are free to send me a pull request on github with modifications.
+However, we don't regularly test it with a RTL language.
+If you have problems with the plugin and a RTL language, you are free to send me a pull request on github with modifications.